kyle8581/COFFEE_official/README.md

 This is the official reposotory of Coffee: Boost Your Code LLMs by Fixing Bugs with Feedback.

-We propose an open-source model that specialized to code editing task, showing superior performance to ChaGPT (GPT-3.5-Turbo) and even GPT-4 on HumanEvalFix.
+We propose an 💥open-source model that specialized to code editing task, showing superior performance to ChatGPT (GPT-3.5-Turbo) and even GPT-4 on HumanEvalFix.

 ![image](framework_overview.png)